 3. Assemble toe kick.
 You want to install the toe kick panel (bottom piece) with wood glue.
 It should fit into the grooves easily.
 Tighten all remaining locks.

 4. Finish assembling pieces.
 Add glue to the dadoes (groove in the wood of the side panels).
 Add the back panel with the unfinished side facing out.
 It will fit into grooves nicely).
 Tighten all cam locks remaining and wipe off any excess glue.
 Move the cabinet so the face frame and door are facing the ceiling.

 5. Assemble drawers.
 You will have four pieces and then the bottom (so 5 all together).
 Apply glue to the grooves of the front drawer piece.
 Add the two side boards by matching the grooves together.
 Then install the bottom of the drawer by sliding it into the grooves.
 Add the back of the drawer piece with glue.
 The grooves should match up nicely.
 Screw in the locking devices/clips.
 Then screw in the sockets.
 Slide in drawer slides.
 Now is a good time to install the shelf clips and place the shelf on top of them.

 6. Insert drawers.
 Then it’s time to insert the drawer you assembled earlier.
 The box should fit smoothly in the drawer slides until you hear the locking mechanism “click”.
 Open and close the drawer a few times to make sure it works.

-After assembling the base cabinets, you’ll probably want to install them.
+After assembling, you’ll need to install your RTA base cabinets.
 Measure the base cabinets and use a pencil and level to mark a line of the height point in the floor to the cabinet height.
 Use the stud finder to locate the studs and mark them accordingly.
 Fit your cabinet into place and check to make sure it is level.
 If so, predrill the top framing piece into the wall studs and secure with screws.